Find out why some birds are bad news and what to do when they invade.

 If you’re dealing with an invasion of nuisance birds right now, try to resist the urge to take matters into your own hands.
 Most of our native feathered friends are protected by the Migratory Bird Treaty Act of 1918.
 To avoid getting on the wrong side of the law, it’s always a smart idea to get professional help.
 In the meantime, you can follow the non-lethal tips below to get the eviction process started.

 Looking for professional bird control in the Phoenix and Tucson area?
-Visit Burns Pest Elimination online to learn how our leading team of experts can help you reclaim your yard swiftly and safely.
+Give us a call or request a quote below to learn how our leading team of experts can help you reclaim your yard swiftly and safely.